How to Use Facebook Groups to Build a Virtual Community Around Your Brand

 You probably already have a Facebook page for your business as a way to promote your brand and make connections with your target audience.
-Starting your own Facebook group is a way to deepen those connections and create a real community of the people who share similar interests and know and love your brand.
+Starting your own Facebook group is a way to deepen those connections and create a real community of people who share similar interests and know and love your brand.

 How Your Business Can Benefit From a Facebook Group